PNR South Long Haul: Interchanges

 As of 2021, there are three rail-to-rail interchanges.
 These are Sucat and Banlic, both of which will connect with the North–South Commuter Railway, and Daraga, which will connect to the Metro Legazpi Tramway proposal under the initial name of Legazpi Tram.

-Route

-Main Line

-The following are the stations of the new South Main Line.
-Trains bound for (initially) Banlic station will travel on the top lanes on the station layout diagrams below, while trains bound for (initially) Daraga station will travel on the bottom lanes.
-This is because trains in the Philippines travel on the right-hand side on multiple-track areas along stations.

-Batangas branch

-The Batangas branch will be built by Phase 3.
-The line branches off at San Pablo station before heading towards the direction of San Antonio, Quezon and into the province of Batangas, terminating at the Batangas Passenger Terminal in Batangas City.

 PNR Metro Commuter Line rehabilitation

 A portion of the present PNR Metro Commuter Line shall be rebuilt so that the Bicol-bound line can reach Metro Manila and suburban Laguna.
 Phase 4 is the last phase of the original line and expects for the construction of new track to Sucat, which shall serve as the passenger terminus.
 Additionally, even though South Long Haul and NSCR trains will overlap on the present PNR right-of-way between Muntinlupa and Calamba, the two lines will not share tracks.
 Therefore, northbound passengers must transfer to an NSCR train at either Sucat or Banlic station.

 With the transfer of commuter services to the NSCR, the present line shall be repurposed for freight trains.
 PNR general manager Junn Magno stated in a February 2021 interview with Motoring Today that he intends to use the line to connect the Manila North Harbor and the Batangas International Port.
 This will free truck traffic from the highway network in the process.
 On April 8, JICA's design team published their detailed design of the NSCR alignment and showed PNR Future Freight Track labels in the technical drafts to distinguish the South Long Haul's Manila extension to the Manila North Harbor.
 From the new freight terminus, the line will connect with its northern counterpart, which will connect the old Metro Commuter Line to the Subic–Clark Railway.
 The first of these being the Balagtas Dry Port Project, which will be a single-track freight line to traverse beside NSCR North to Balagtas, Bulacan.

 Meanwhile, there were also plans in 2019 to continue using the line for passenger services as a transport redundancy measure.
 This is due to the arrival of new trainsets from PT INKA that were received between 2019 and 2020.